rak-leitch/proton/README.md

 # Proton

-Proton is a Laravel package which provides a configurable CRUD user interface  based on Eloquent ORM relationships and Vuetify, similar to Laravel Nova.
+Proton is a Laravel package which provides a configurable CRUD SPA based on Eloquent ORM relationships and Vuetify, in a similar fashion to Laravel Nova.
 It's not yet ready for real-world use, but it currently implements display, creation, updating and deletion of database entities, which can be related by the BelongsTo and HasMany Eloquent relationships.

 ## Installation

 At the moment, you'll need to install the package locally alongside an installation of Laravel 10.x or 11.x.
 Start by cloning the repo to a location accessible by your Laravel installation:
-<br><br>

 ```
 git clone https://adepta2@bitbucket.org/adepta-proton/proton.git
 ```

 In your Laravel installation's `composer.json`, add repositories config so that composer looks in the correct place for the package, e.g.
-<br><br>

 ```
 "repositories": [
     {
         "type": "path",
-        "url": "../package"
+        "url": "../proton"
     }
 ],
 ```